Virtual

 To sign up just click on register on the front page.
 During registration you will create a login and password.
 After registration login to the system and you will be able to access member only areas and get started training your horses.

-1. When a horse is created it is choosen from a pool of horses.
+1. When a horse is created it is chosen from a pool of horses.
 The very best horses are only available to verified stables.

 2. When working a horse in a timed workout at a farm an unverified stable will only be able to put between 100-120lbs on the horse and not the usual 100-140lbs.

-3. An unverified stable will not be able to enter an unraced horse in a claiming race at MNR.
+3. An unverified stable will not be able to enter an unraced horse in a free claiming race.

-4. An unverified stable has to follow the additional guidelines when entering a horse in a claiming race at MNR:
+4. An unverified stable has to follow these additional guidelines when entering a horse in a free claiming race:

 Speed rating avg under 50 - Any claiming price